 Her work is held in both private and the following public collections, including:

-2010 "Bridge of Sighs" Kellogg college, University of Oxford
+"Bridge of Sighs 2" Kellogg college, University of Oxford

 Sarah trained originally as a solicitor, but realising that her true vocation was painting stepped off the treadmill to pursue her passion for art.
 Sarah has a degree in Fine Art from De Montfort University, where she worked with "The Discerning Eye" prize winning painter and lecturer Chris Muir.
-Sarah is also a teacher of Drawing and Painting and her worked is used in GCSE educational material.
+Sarah is also a teacher of Drawing and Painting.

 Sarah's work is listed in the Public Catalogue Foundation www.artuk.org and has been shortlisted and won prizes for both her paintings and knitwear designs.